blog

 1. Take a wider view

 If you catch yourself in a in a pattern of black and white thinking, try to challenge those ideas with thinking of a more neutral one.
-For example - when thinking something such as, “I feel full, I ate too much” (which is typically stemming from a belief that feeling fullness is a sign of failure or that you did something wrong) could you attempt to reframe with something that is more factual or neutral such as, “I nourished my body with food and no longer feel hungry”.
 This allows you to view a situation from a more rational perspective and can help to work against some of the distorted beliefs around food or body.

 Challenging black and white thinking patterns can be tough - no doubt about it.
 With a black and white way of thinking, it is common to experience feelings of guilt or shame.
 However, as you shift away from this rigid mindset, it becomes easier to challenge food rules, try new things, and ultimately make peace with food because you are giving yourself the freedom to live in the grey.
 Not to mention, there is a whole lot of grace and forgiveness waiting for you in the grey area.

-If you find yourself struggling with feelings of guilt, shame, or failure as a result of black and white thinking, reach out to one of our team members, and set up an appointment.
+If you find yourself struggling with feelings of guilt, shame, or failure as a result of black and white thinking drop us a line and join our 24/7 Eating Disorder Support through NourishRX's Eating Disorder PATH or Jumpstart to Intuitive Eating Course.

 1. https://www.psychologytoday.com/us/blog/hide-and-seek/201203/self-deception-ii-splitting